Effective July 3, 2020: Per governor’s order, all patrons at the Granbury Opera House must wear masks or face coverings. There are limited exceptions.

 - Set pieces and props will be sanitized following every performance.
 No edible props will be permitted.
 As during normal rehearsals and performances, props should only be handled by the cast member using it.

-- Cast and crew members may not be in the lobby, except for sound and light personnel going directly to their work stations.
+- Cast and crew members may not be in the lobby, except for sound and light personnel going directly to their work stations or for cast members making entrances or exits during performances.
 Cast members will not greet patrons following performances.

 - No visitors, including family members, are permitted backstage.